 What does an invoice template look like?

-Professional invoice samples are characterised by two key aspects: One the one hand, they must be attractive and clear in order for the customers who owe payment to be able to gather all relevant information.
+Professional invoice samples are characterised by two key aspects: On the one hand, they must be clear in order for the customers who owe money to be able to gather all relevant information.
 On the other hand, a template for invoices must also contain complete content.
 This is because incomplete data and violations of the formal requirements quickly become problems when being reviewed by the tax office, and can even endanger your tax deductions.
 For a commercial document to be legally recognised as an invoice in the United Kingdom, the following mandatory specifications are by Her Majesty’s Revenue and Customs.
 The document must contain the following:

 - Detailed description of the merchandise

 - Price of each item of merchandise

 - All additional charges on the merchandise (shipping, insurance, etc.)

 - Address for the delivery of any legal documents